Part 61 vs Part 141: What’s the Difference?

 Let’s find out.

-The CFR is the codification of the general and permanent rules published in the Federal Register by the departments and agencies of the Federal Government.
+The CFR is a collection of the general and permanent rules published by federal departments and agencies in the Federal Register.

 Of the 50 titles that make up the CFR, Title 14 has the federal regulation governing aeronautics and space.